devth/soliloquy.js/README.md

 ## Demo
 For a working demo, visit the [project page](http://devth.github.com/soliloquy/)

+## Modules
+AJAX data retrieval is abstracted away as much as possible, leaving the absolute necessary pieces to be described for each module.

+* Options -- `jQuery.fn.soliloquy.options_[name]` -- public options to be used as defaults when a user doesn't override them in the API call.
+* Settings -- `jQuery.fn.soliloquy.settings_[name]` -- internal settings that include properties such as the external API url and the local function to parse the data and create the HTML.

+The abstracted architecture makes it simple to add new data sources as they come along.
+See the source for examples.

+## Contributing
+Fork the project, add a module and send a pull request.

 ## License
 Copyright (c) 2010 Trevor C. Hartman<br>
 Released under the [MIT License](http://github.com/devth/soliloquy/blob/master/LICENSE)